rossgk2/sign-doc-reuploader/README.md

 Use [this](https://webbrowsertools.com/test-cors/) Chrome plugin to enable [CORS](https://www.stackhawk.com/blog/what-is-cors/) (cross-origin resource sharing).
 This prevents errors being thrown due a "same origin" policy.
 See [this](https://www.stackhawk.com/blog/angular-cors-guide-examples-and-how-to-enable-it/) for more info.

+A more permanent solution will be necessary when finishing development... working on it!

 ### tsconfig.json

 The tsconfig.json used in the top level-directory of this project is informed by these two links: [(1)](https://stackoverflow.com/a/55701637) [(2)](